 If you are like many, while you might find the above graph cool and somewhat interesting, you may have trouble figuring out what it is supposed to mean.

-Before you go blaming yourself or figuring that you never really liked data anyways, understand that node-link graphs aren’t easy to understand, almost by default.
+Before you go blaming yourself or figuring that you never really liked data anyways, consider that node-link graphs aren’t easy to understand, almost by default.
 This, of course, means that node-link graphs can be improved.
 To see how, let’s dive into where two-dimensional node-link graphs succeed and where they fail.

 1.1 — Edward Tufte and the issue of information